purcell/nix-emacs-ci/README.md

 out yet.

-## Using newer snapshot builds
+## About `snapshot` builds

 `snapshot` builds aim to be a relatively recent commit on the Emacs master branch, and does not automatically give you the very latest Emacs revision available via Git.
-That would defeat binary caching, so the current plan is to periodically update the `-snapshot` builds manually.
-Send me a pull request to do this:

-- Update the commit pointed to by the snapshot target using `niv update emacs-snapshot`.
-- Try `nix-build -A emacs-snapshot`.
-- This will fail due to SHA256 checksum mismatch of the downloaded archive, so now update that too, and rebuild.
-- Now submit the change as a pull request.
-- Once merged, we'll all be testing against a newer snapshot build.
+That would defeat binary caching.

+Instead, a scheduled Action runs every week to speculatively update the version: it requires me to click a couple of things, but most weeks this should happen.

 ## What patches are applied to these binaries, and why?